lahiruz/email-templates/README.md

-# Email Templates
+# Email Marketing Templates
-This will contain email templates which compatible and tested with all most all the new browsers(IE 10+), Outlook, mobile email clients, etc...
+This will contain email marketing templates which compatible and tested with all most all the new browsers(IE 10+), Outlook, mobile email clients, etc...

 ## Samples